ualex73/docker-kvmd/README.md

 This repository is a proof-of-concept to run [PiKVM](https://pikvm.org) in Docker on a BliKVM v1 (using Raspberry CM4).
 The installation procedure was inspired by [srepac](https://github.com/srepac/kvmd-armbian).
 KVMD is only supported on their ArchLinux and I prefer to run it on Raspberry Pi OS, but the changes in software, configuration, version, etc makes it very prone to errors (where a docker image is static and predictable).

-**At this moment only kvmd 3.333 has been tested**
+The following kvmd versions are available as Docker container:
+- 3.333
+- 4.85

-The following has been tested:
+The following features has been tested:
 - WebGUI
 - OTG (USB devices)